OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

           copy-iface: none # or PCIe address of the second interface

-The node `dpdk.eal-params` consists of `DPDK arguments <https://doc.dpdk.org/guides/linux_gsg/linux_eal_parameters.html>`_ that are usually passed through command line.
-These arguments are used to initialize and configure EAL.
+The `DPDK arguments <https://doc.dpdk.org/guides/linux_gsg/linux_eal_parameters.html>`_, which are typically provided through the command line, are contained in the node `dpdk.eal-params`.
-Arguments can be specified in either long or short forms.
-When specifying the arguments, the dashes are omitted.
-Among other settings, this configuration node is able to configure available NICs to Suricata, memory settings or other parameters related to EAL.
+EAL is configured and initialized using these parameters.
+There are two ways to specify arguments: lengthy and short.
+Dashes are omitted when describing the arguments.
+This setup node can be used to set up the memory configuration, accessible NICs, and other EAL-related parameters, among other things.
+The definition of lcore affinity as an EAL parameter is a standard practice.
+However, lcore parameters like `-l`, `-c`, and `--lcores`` are specified within the `suricata-yaml-threading`_ section to prevent configuration overlap.

 The node `dpdk.interfaces` wraps a list of interface configurations.
-Items of the list follows the structure that can be found in other capture interfaces.
+Items on the list follow the structure that can be found in other capture interfaces.
 The individual items contain the usual configuration options such as `threads`/`copy-mode`/`checksum-checks` settings.
-Other capture interfaces, such as AF_PACKET, rely on the user that NICs are appropriately configured.
+Other capture interfaces, such as AF_PACKET, rely on the user to ensure that NICs are appropriately configured.
-Configuration through kernel does not apply to applications running under DPDK.
-The application is solely responsible for the initialization of NICs it is using.
-So, before the start of Suricata, NICs that Suricata uses, must undergo the process of initialization.
+Configuration through the kernel does not apply to applications running under DPDK.
+The application is solely responsible for the initialization of the NICs it is using.
+So, before the start of Suricata, the NICs that Suricata uses, must undergo the process of initialization.
-As a result, there are extra extra configuration options (how NICs can be configured) in the items (interfaces) of the `dpdk.interfaces` list.
+As a result, there are extra configuration options (how NICs can be configured) in the items (interfaces) of the `dpdk.interfaces` list.
 At the start of the configuration process, all NIC offloads are disabled to prevent any packet modification.
 According to the configuration, checksum validation offload can be enabled to drop invalid packets.
-Other offloads can not be currently enabled.
+Other offloads cannot currently be enabled.
-Additionally, the list items of `dpdk.interfaces` contains DPDK specific settings such as `mempool-size` or `rx-descriptors`.
+Additionally, the list items in `dpdk.interfaces` contain DPDK specific settings such as `mempool-size` or `rx-descriptors`.
 These settings adjust individual parameters of EAL.
-One of the entries of the `dpdk.interfaces` is the `default` interface.
+One of the entries in `dpdk.interfaces` is the `default` interface.
 When loading interface configuration and some entry is missing, the corresponding value of the `default` interface is used.

-The worker threads must be assigned to a specific cores.
-The configuration module `threading` can be used to set threads affinity.
+The worker threads must be assigned to specific cores.
+The configuration module `threading` must be used to set thread affinity.
 Worker threads can be pinned to cores in the array configured in `threading.cpu-affinity["worker-cpu-set"]`.
-Performance-oriented setups have everything (the NIC, memory and CPU cores interacting with the NIC) based on one NUMA node.
+Performance-oriented setups have everything (the NIC, memory, and CPU cores interacting with the NIC) based on one NUMA node.
-It is therefore required to know layout of the server architecture to get the best results.
+It is therefore required to know the layout of the server architecture to get the best results.
-The CPU core ids and NUMA locations can be determined for example from the output of `/proc/cpuinfo` where `physical id` described the NUMA number.
+The CPU core ids and NUMA locations can be determined, for example, from the output of `/proc/cpuinfo` where `physical id` describes the NUMA number.
 The NUMA node to which the NIC is connected to can be determined from the file `/sys/class/net/<KERNEL NAME OF THE NIC>/device/numa_node`.

 ::